saralonngren/dotfiles/README.md

 # Dotfiles 🤖

+Hello Stranger!🧡

-Hello Stranger! 🧡 Welcome to my dotfiles script.
+Welcome to my dotfiles script.

 If you want to use, download the script and run where your dotfiles will be on your computer.